anskarl/parsimonious/README.md

 ├─┘├─┤├┬┘└─┐│││││ ││││││ ││ │└─┐
 ┴  ┴ ┴┴└─└─┘┴┴ ┴└─┘┘└┘┴└─┘└─┘└─┘
 ```
-_Parsimonious_ is a helper library for encoding/decoding Apache Thrift and Twitter Scrooge classes to Spark Dataframes,
+_Parsimonious_ is a helper library for encoding/decoding Apache Thrift and Twitter Scrooge (experimental) classes to Spark Dataframes,
 Jackson JSON and Apache Flink state serializers.

   - The implementation for Spark is based on [airbnb-spark-thrift](https://github.com/airbnb/airbnb-spark-thrift/tree/nwparker/convV2).